toshivc/O_C-Phazerville/software/seqseg_readme.md

 - Phrases can cross segment boundaries, allowing for musical ideas to flow naturally across bar lines.
 - `phrase_repetition_probability` determines likelihood and extent of phrase repetition.

+### Phrase Repetition
+- Controlled by `phrase_repetition_probability`:
+  - At 0: generates an entirely new phrase
+  - At maximum: repeats an entire phrase
+  - In between: repeats a proportional amount of the steps in a phrase
+- When repeating, priority is given to:
+  1. Changing pitches
+  2. Adding new notes
+  3. Removing notes

 ### Gate Generation
 - Gates are generated probabilistically for each phrase.
 - `note_density` determines how many notes are in the phrase.